 Field Trip Safety & COVID-19

-- Social distancing of 6’ apart for leaders and participants of different households.
+- Social distancing: Will follow 2022 guidelines; likely spacing 6’ apart for leaders and participants of different households.

 Trips occur from May to October, are generally 2 or more hours in length, and can be varied in the experiences they offer to participants.
 If you are doing something special to protect or conserve an animal or ecosystem, we would love if you would share your passion!
 From simple hikes to biking trips, to canoeing and kayaking, or even to wildlife research, we are open to a whole breadth of possibilities.

-In general, our participants are ages 45-70; respectful, interested, outdoorsy and educated folks.
-We are very open to offering trips geared towards kids too (accompanied by a responsible adult) – please indicate this on the online form.
+In general, our participants are adults ages 45-70; respectful, interested, outdoorsy and educated folks.
+We are very open to offering trips designed for kids (accompanied by a responsible adult) and families– please indicate this on the online form.

 Please know that the NRF charges participants a $18 per person ($8 for kids) registration fee to attend any trip, this pays for the overhead of running the program.
 Any fees that you ask for will be paid by participants above and beyond this amount.
 Also, anyone who registers must be, or become, a NRF member to join us on our field trips.

 If canoe/kayak rentals are needed for your trip, you as the leader are responsible for coordinating these rentals.
 The NRF will collect the money from participants during registration to cover the costs of these rentals (see the question on the form), and then the NRF will pay any invoices that you incur (just make sure the invoices are sent to us).

 OUR TRIPS RUN RAIN OR SHINE.
 However, there may be situations where leaders need to delay, end a trip early, or cancel the day of the trip due to severe weather.
 We do not recommend canceling prior to the day of the trip as weather forecasts frequently change.